rasmus-kirk/halo/documents/thesis/07-arithmetization-scheme/index.md

 \end{array}
 $$

 Note: for each monotonic function below, we notate $\dagger$ as a check if the state has saturated in which the fixpoint compute can terminate.
-Wheras $\iota$ is the initial state or a constructor of it.
+Wheras $s$ is the initial state and $\iota$ a constructor of it.

 ### Resolve